robingould/robingould/README.md

 I'm from the US, currently EST. I went to the University of Connecticut for computer science, with a specialization in Machine Learning and Data Analytics.
 I’m interested in ML/AI and its applications in finance, music and physics.

-- 🔭 I’m currently working with two early stage startup projects, AI-powered tools for livestreamers and AI financal tools.
+- 🔭 I’m currently working with two early stage startup projects, AI-powered tools for livestreamers and AI-powered financial tools for user confidence.
 - ✏️ My current personal project will automatically link & coordinate between music sources with RAG, check it out [here](https://github.com/robingould/music-linker)
 - 🌱 I'm currently learning about Redis and system design :)